Motag8tor/com.d4rk.qrcodescanner/README.md

 alt="PayPall"
 height="90">](https://bit.ly/D4rK-S-A-D)

-It uses the [ZXing][zxing] scanning library.
+It uses the [ZXing](https://github.com/zxing/zxing) scanning library.
 Is compatible with Material-You design on Android 12+ devices with changeable themes in settings.
 You can customize you app experience, like preferred camera or preferred theme using app settings.

 Bugs can be reported here.